alexandria - Commonly Used Utilities

 Function: ((setf last-elt))

-Sets the last element of sequence.
-Signals a type-error if sequence is not a proper sequence, is an empty sequence, or if object cannot be stored in sequence.
+sequence, is an empty sequence, or if object cannot be stored in

 starts-with